GilianPonte/gilianponte.github.io/_pages/year-archive.md

 I’m currently developing methods to quantify and manage privacy risks in experimental and modeling contexts, supported by grants from Google.

 Outside of work, I enjoy music, race cycling, philosophy, reading, and good food—and luckily, the cycling helps balance out the food.
+This list also explains why this website is not very up-to-date.